 Sixth form colleges are very similar, with the main difference being they are not attached to secondary schools.
 On the other hand, further education (FE) colleges provide a totally different learning environment.

-There are no students under the age of 16, and because they are open to the community, people older than 16-19 may also enroll in courses.
+There are no students under the age of 16, and because they are open to the community, people older than 16-19 may also enrol in courses.

 Speaking of courses, there is often a wider variety of courses available at FE colleges, with a mixture of A-levels (or equivalent qualifications) and more vocational, job-focused courses.